 Balsa wood acts as good insulation.
 Wood is used in houses with damp walls and ceilings.
 So that it keeps the house warm.
 It is also used to insulate refrigerators due to their thermal properties.

 Balsa Wood is the perfect wood for the racket of table tennis and badminton rackets, which is light and strong.

 Balasa can be a choice for carving because of its softness.
 So that carving can be done easily.
 Carving can also be done with light hands to be soft of wood.
 However, the detailing in the wood could have been better with sharp tools.
 But if you are looking for perfect carving wood, then I will recommend you to choose basswood.
 Which comes from a family of hardwoods, where carving is better than balsa.

 Wood may never be replaced as the material of choice for Musical instruments.
 Balsa wood is used to make a violin and many other musical instruments.

 The physical instruments used to become any musical instrument affect sound quality.
 Choosing wood is chosen not only for sound quality but also for carving instruments that give a different look.

 In earlier times, when no commercial metal was available for pen nibs, Balasa Wood’s Sticks were dried and used for calligraphy.

 - The wood of Balsa is light, making it the perfect wood for model making.

 - This wood is lighter and can float in the water for some time so that this wood is made using fishing lures.

 - Balsa tree naturally grows very fast.
 It completes the length of 27 meters in 10-15 years so that more wood is available in working time.

 - This wood is easily found in the form of blocks and blocks at any store, whose price is not too much so that everyone can take it.

-- It retains a lot of water in it, making it very strong.
+- It retains a lot of water, making it very strong.

 - Being a low density, it is quite easy to work with.
 Balsa stains and finishes well.